lisa-lumos/Redshift/02-best-practices.md

 Autocopy (in preview) is an extension of the COPY command and automates continuous data loading from Amazon S3 buckets.

 ## designing tables - Choose the best sort key
-When you use automatic table optimization, you don't need to choose the sort key of your table.
+When you use automatic table optimization (default), you don't need to choose the sort key of your table, it is default to AUTO.

-- To have Redshift choose the appropriate sort order, specify AUTO for the sort key.
 - If recent data is queried most frequently, specify the timestamp column as the leading column for the sort key.
 - If you do frequent range filtering or equality filtering on one column, specify that column as the sort key.
 - If you frequently join a table, specify the join column as both the sort key and the distribution key.
 So the query optimizer will choose a sort merge join, instead of a slower hash join, and bypass the sort phase of the sort merge join.